 External forces are bringing technological disruption to many industries.
 With the advancement of trucking technology, some believe that the concept of electric vehicle technology will bring revolution to the freight industry.
 The “supertrucks” will grow exponentially with its quicker delivery times, door-door services and improved in-time performance.
 As an impact, this is going to immensely hinder and challenge the railroad freight industry, especially shortline railroads as they directly compete with these.

-Class I railroads are adding technology enabled solutions to their lines every day, and some regionals and short lines have already caught on.
-From remote-controlled yard locomotives to computer controlled schedules railroads are installing technology to lower operating expenses and gain efficiency.
+Class I railroads are adding technology-enabled solutions to their lines every day, and some regionals and short lines have already caught on.
+From remote-controlled yard locomotives to computer-controlled schedules railroads are installing technology to lower operating expenses and gain efficiency.

 A quantum leap must be made by the short line railroad, both from the operations and technology end, to tackle this challenge smartly.
-Here are the four critical points where shortline rail railroad could technologically disrupt itself to become robust and market and future oriented.
+Here are the four critical points where shortline rail railroad could technologically disrupt itself to become robust and market and future-oriented.
 Hence, disrupting in these areas could bring growth and innovations in shortline rail industries.

-a) Faster automation: The Trucking industry is growing above par everyday.
+a) Faster automation: The Trucking industry is growing above par every day.
 Like the trucking industry, railroads should also aim towards bringing driverless trains.
 Thanks to systems like PTC (Positive Train Control) and Trip Optimizer, railroads also can take an attempt to automate operations to become faster and smarter.
 Railroads should get ready for more automation even in the absence of any regulations or contracts.
 Advanced analytics & machine learning can make it possible to run and monitor trains without human intervention.
 For instance, the locomotives must be equipped with smart track sensing technology to help bring track and rolling stock inspection on the table.
-The detectors on the railcars will help monitor for the problems occurring in/ about to occur in wheels, brakes and bearings.
+The detectors on the railcars will help monitor for the problems occurring in/ about to occur in wheels, brakes, and bearings.

 c) Asset maintenance: In today’s rapid pace technology cycle, railroads should replace their assets in every 10-15 years.
 The redesigning of the assets can increase the lifespan of the railcars.
 This innovation will help them improve and bring efficiency to the industry by cutting down its operational and maintenance costs.
-Data enabled asset tracking & preventive maintenance can bring a much-needed improvement in short line railroads.
+Data-enabled asset tracking & preventive maintenance can bring a much-needed improvement in short line railroads.

 d) Use of assets and resources: Businesses are being compelled to rebuild their supply chains with higher reliability, smaller shipments and more frequency in the service.
 What this implies for the rail business is that many trains are presently too huge.
 They invest a considerable measure of energy sticking around to be filled, and rail resources conceivably could be utilized all the more effectively.
 More continuous and short line railroads would be more receptive to the present requirements of the supply chain while likewise expanding the utilization of resources and assets.
-In the years to come, the present research and testing says that the predictive analytics and machine learning can serve yet more possibilities to enhance assets and utilizations of the resources.
+In the years to come, the present research and testing say that predictive analytics and machine learning can serve yet more possibilities to enhance assets and utilization of the resources.

 Since short line railroads are the first/last haul provider to shipping customers, they are expected to run with the same levels of efficiency, safety, and on-time performance as their Class 1 interchange carrier.
 In times of increased competition and with higher demands from customers, short line railroads must rely on technology to increase their network capacity, grow revenue, and be profitable.
 CloudMoyo’s data analytics and modern product engineering solutions help freight railroads increase their yard’s efficiency and capacity with technology that will eliminate bottlenecks, handle crews, reduce manual processes, minimize lost cars and reduce train delays.